gradle/gradle/design-docs/continuous-delivery-for-c-plus-plus.md

 * Producer project publishes the source files for the library.
 * Include in the published meta-data, information about whether the binary is a release or debug binary.
 * Separate out debug time dependencies from runtime.
-* Consumer project selects the approprate release or debug library binraries when resolving link, execute and debug dependencies.
+* Consumer project selects the appropriate release or debug library binaries when resolving link, execute and debug dependencies.
 * Consumer project installs the pdb and source files into the appropriate locations, so the debugger can find them.
 * Allow compiler and linker settings to be specified separately for release and debug binaries.
 * Define a set of default build types (debug and release, say).